--p <mbm\file> or --print <mbm\file>
+• -p <mbm\file> or --print <mbm\file>

 Specifies the full directory path to an MBM file whose content is to be printed.
-The archive path directory <backup\path>/<server\name>/archived\wals contains the MBM files.
+The archived\wals directory as specified in the the archive\path parameter in the bart.cfg file contains the MBM files.

-• wal\file
+• wal file

 Specifies the full directory path to a WAL file to be scanned.
-The archive path directory <backup\path>/<server\name>/archived\wals contains the WAL files.
+The archive path directory contains the WAL files.
 Use it if a WAL file in the archive path is missing its MBM file.